-Experiments for homogeneous media In this case the jump-line does not exists and all grid point have either type I or IV.
+Experiments for homogeneous media In this case the jump-line is absent and all grid point have either type I or IV.
 The stencils for inner points of G are shown on Fig.2.
-For an exact solution u one can take any function from C^4 .
+For an exact solution u one can take any function from $C^4$ .
 Below the results of numerical experiments are presented.